Oregon Launches First Statewide Refillable Bottle System In US

 "We’re in a really unique position to make this work," said the cooperative's spokesperson, Joel Schoening.
 "We're introducing a bottle we can sell to any brewery that's interested in using that bottle."

-The new bottles — which can be refilled up to 40 times — are made mostly from recycled glass at the Owens-Illinois glass manufacturing plant in Northeast Portland.
-The bottles were designed to be easily separated from the rest of the glass in the existing bottle deposit system, Schoening said.
+The new refillable bottle is made mostly from recycled glass at the Owens-Illinois glass manufacturing plant in Northeast Portland.
+It was designed so it can be easily separated from the rest of the glass in the existing bottle deposit system, Schoening said.
 That will ensure those bottles get refilled instead of recycled.

 For consumers, he said, basically nothing has to change as long as they collect their bottle deposits.